sjorsmallon/mallib/readme.md

 # TODO

+## Render Textures
+exactly what it sounds like.

+## Rotating the Scene
+we want to manipulate the scene using the mouse / keyboard.

 ## VAO / VBO structure
 How are relevant `entity` meshes combined in the VBO?
 Do we have one?
-What do other people use?
+What do other people use? according to  https://www.khronos.org/opengl/wiki/Vertex_Specification_Best_Practices , The best way to do it is to create as few VBOs as possible.
+I'm wondering whether it's possible to keep data on the gpu and re-render that data (instead of needing to supply a model multiple times in the same VBO.)

 ## Shader reloading
 Shader reloading is almost there.
 Let's finish it.

 ## Animation
 I think I know how to do animation, but I am not sure.
+We'll try with the cat.

+# Particle system
+Create a simple particle system.

 ## Expand the Scene description
 Look at what sounds are played when.